 Read the complete guide to stargazing in Bryce Canyon National Park.

 8. Canyonlands National Park

-Another of Utah’s Mighty 5 – and close to Arches National Park – it should come as no surprise that Canyonlands also makes our list of the best national parks for stargazing!
+Another of Utah’s Mighty 5 – and close to Arches National Park – it should come as no surprise that Canyonlands also makes my list of the best national parks for stargazing!
 In fact, if you’re planning to visit one, you might as well spend a second night stargazing at the other.
 After all, it takes only 45 minutes to drive between Arches and Canyonlands.